-(Judges 11:30) And Jephthah made a vow to the LORD and said, "If you will give the Ammonites into my hand,
+(Judges 11:30) And Jephthah made a vow to the LORD: "If you give the Ammonites into my hands,

 The Spirit of the LORD did not direct Jephthah to make this vow.
 Jephthah made this foolish vow to God despite the fact that the Holy Spirit had come upon him with power.
 He did not need to make, nor did God demand or require, this vow.
 The vow was so foolish that God did not use Jephthah to defeat the Ammonites because of that vow.
 In spite of, not because of, Jephthah's foolish vow, God used him to gain a great victory over the enemies of Israel to free His people from their oppressors.